What is Half Wave Rectifier?

 2. Because there is no output during the negative half cycle, the output is a pulsed DC voltage with excessive ripple.

 Half-wave rectifier rectification process

-The current and voltage, that the energy supplier companies delivered to our homes, offices, shops, etc., is alternating current.
-But the electronic devices that we have in these places use direct current.
-Then, the alternating current (AC) should become direct current (DC).
+The current and voltage, that the energy supplier companies deliver to our homes, offices, shops, etc., is alternating current (AC).
+But the electronic devices that we have on these places use direct current (DC).
+Then, the alternating current (AC) should be converted to direct current (DC).

-During the positive half cycle, the diode is forward biased, allowing current to flow through it.
-See the graph.
-If the diode is considered ideal, it behaves like a short circuit.
+During each “positive” half cycle of the sine wave, the diode is forward biased, allowing current to flow through it.
+If the diode is considered ideal, it is like a short circuit.
 Then all the transformer voltage secondary winding goes directly to the load resistor.

-During the negative half cycle, the current supplied by the transformer secondary winding will attempt to flow in the opposite direction to the diode arrow (the diode is reverse biased).
-If the diode is considered ideal, it will behave as an open circuit and no current flows.
+During each “negative” half cycle of the sinusoidal input waveform, the diode is reverse biased, the current supplied by the transformer secondary winding will attempt to flow in the opposite direction to the diode arrow (the diode is reverse biased).
+If the diode is considered ideal, it is like an open circuit and no current flows through the diode.